KindOPSTAR/QualiGPT/README.md

 If you are using [Jupyter Notebook](https://jupyter.org/), you can download 'QualiGPTApp.ipynb' and run it within Jupyter Notebook.
 However, please note that after each run, you'll need to restart the kernel to run it again.

 ## **Citation**
 Please cite these papers in your publications if QualiGPT helps your research.
+The theoretical foundation for developing QualiGPT comes from: **[Redefining Qualitative Analysis in the AI Era: Utilizing ChatGPT for Efficient Thematic Analysis](https://arxiv.org/abs/2309.10771)**.

 > @misc{zhang2023redefining,
       title={Redefining Qualitative Analysis in the AI Era: Utilizing ChatGPT for Efficient Thematic Analysis},